 Students interested in Sport and Recreation Management need to meet the requirements for admission to the College of Liberal Arts and Sciences.

-Students in this major may enjoy the Sports and Recreation Management Living-Learning Community, the Health Sciences Living-Learning Community or the Well Beings Living-Learning Community in the UI residence halls.
+Students in this major may enjoy the Sports and Recreation Management Living-Learning Community, the Health Sciences Living-Learning Community, or the Well Beings Living-Learning Community in the UI residence halls.